SHRAMRAI/dea-analyzer/README.md

 ## Why I Built This

-During my internship at an Amazon sortation center, I noticed operations teams spent **30-60 minutes per shift** manually cross-referencing Excel spreadsheets to diagnose package flow issues.
+During my internship at an Amazon AR site, I noticed operations teams spent **30-60 minutes per shift** manually cross-referencing Excel spreadsheets to diagnose package flow issues.
 They had data from 5+ different systems but no unified view.
 I built this tool to give them instant, actionable insights from a single dashboard.

 ---